keithalewis/fms_sqlite/README.md

 Any parameters in the statement can be bound using `stmt::bind`. this is relatively inexpensive.
-The results of the query are returned row-by-row using [`sqlite3_step`](https://www3.sqlite.org/c3ref/step.html).
+The results of the query are returned row-by-row by calling [`sqlite3_step`](https://www3.sqlite.org/c3ref/step.html).

 ```